meme-box/memebox-101/00/README.md

 There are a few places where you can get it.

-Download the [latest release!](MEMEBOX_GITHUB_RELEASE_URL) (currently a bit ouf of date, new release soon) - the latest [nightly builds](MEMEBOX_GITHUB_NIGHTLY_RELEASE_URL) (the latest version, but might have some breaking changes or unstable features.)
+Download the [latest release!](MEMEBOX_GITHUB_RELEASE_URL) (currently a bit out of date, new release soon) - the latest [nightly builds](MEMEBOX_GITHUB_NIGHTLY_RELEASE_URL) (the latest version, but might have some breaking changes or unstable features.)

 ## Which version should I get?

 This totally depends on you, and what you want.
-If you only want to test out the software and see what it is and how to use it, you can go for the latest release or if you want to check out the latest features that might still be a bit unstabler than you can go for the nightly release, but you get access to the newest features that way.
+If you only want to test out the software and see what it is and how to use it, you can go for the latest release or if you want to check out the latest features that might still be a bit unstable than you can go for the nightly release, but you get access to the newest features that way.

 My personal recommendation is the nightly build, but this up to you. :)